jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ecs_lambda.md

 - New tasks are not scheduled on these instances
 - Spot Instance draining is disabled by default and must be manually enabled (through user data that is executed during instance launch).

+### Deployment Types

+#### Rolling update:
+Replace current tasks with new tasks.
+Respect MinimumHealthyPercent

+#### Blue/Green deployment with CodeDeploy:
+Can be Canary, Linear or All-at-Once

+#### External deployment:
+The external deployment type enables you to use any third-party deployment controller for full control over the deployment process for an Amazon ECS service.

 ## Lambda

 - By default, lambdas have internet access allowing them to communicate with any public resources.